 Option 1: A Flat Percentage of Your Credit Card Balance

-In many cases, a credit card company will charge a percentage of the balance on the card as the minimum monthly payment.
+Most credit card issuers charge a fixed percentage of the balance on the card as the minimum monthly payment.
 If you have a $1,000 balance and a 2% minimum, you will owe at least $20 for the month.
-Part of that money will go toward interest, and a tiny portion of it will go towards your principle.
-If you didn't charge anything more on your account, then you may only have to make a $19.95 minimum the next month.
+Part of that money will go toward interest, and a tiny portion of it will go towards your principal.
+If your balance the following month was $2,000, you would have a $40 minimum monthly payment.

 This percentage is subject to change at any time based on adjustments with your credit card company.
 You can try to predict what you owe on a regular basis, but it is best to look at your credit card statement just to be sure.
 If your percentage went from 2% to 4%, you will need to be prepared to pay more money.

 Option 2: Pay Just the Interest on the Card

 With some credit cards, all you are required to pay for the month is the interest that is on the card.
 Let’s say your balance is $1,000 and your annual percentage rate (APR) is 12%.
 Since that is your annual percentage rate, you can assume that approximately 1/12 of it is what you will pay in interest each month.
 Thus, you would owe 1% of your balance for the month, which would be $10.
 The higher the APR, the more you will have to pay.

 Note that if you are simply paying the interest, you are not doing anything for the balance on your card.
 You will carry that balance until you start making extra payments.
 Some credit cards offset that by charging the interest plus 1% of the balance.
 The extra 1% goes toward your principal.
 You will still have to pay on the card for a long time to deplete the entire balance, but at least you are taking a step in the right direction.